 \section{Preliminaries}

 We recall the well-established notions of partially $\sigma$-additive monoids and partially $\sigma$-additive categories\footnote{ Arbib and Manes called these notions simply `partially additive monoids' and `partially additive categories'.
-We here added `$\sigma$' in order to emphasize their countable structures and to avoid confusion with their finitary counterparts.} due to Arbib and Manes \cite{ArbibM1980,ManesA1986} and their finitary counterparts.
+We here added `$\sigma$' in order to emphasize their countable structures and to avoid confusion with their finitary counterparts.} due to Arbib and Manes \cite{ArbibM1980,ManesA1986}, and the finitary counterparts of these structures.
 Further details can be found in \cite{Cho2019PhD}.